raspiblitz/raspiblitz/README.md

 #### REPAIR: Options to test, repair and reset your RaspiBlitz

-The `REPAIR` menu gives you options to check and reset your RaspiBlitz
+The `REPAIR` menu gives you options to check and reset your RaspiBlitz.

 ![RepairMenu](pictures/repairmenu.png)

-The options are explained in detail:
+The options are explained in detail below:

 ##### HARDWARE: Run Hardware Test

-This will start the hardware test and identify if your RaspiBlitz is in good shape and can provide a stable service.
+This will start the hardware test to identify if your RaspiBlitz is in good shape and can provide a stable service.

-Use this option is you see under-voltage reports on your LCD display or you think your RaspiBlitz gets very hot.
+Use this option if you see under-voltage reports on your LCD display or your RaspiBlitz becomes very hot.

 ##### SOFTWARE: Run Software Tests (DebugReport)

 This will print out a lot of information that can be used to find software problems.

-Use this if you want to report a software problem with your RaspiBlitz so that others can have a look at the details and help you better.
+Use this if you want to report a software problem with your RaspiBlitz, so that others can have a look and help you better.

 ##### BACKUP-LND: Backup your LND data (Rescue-File)

-This stops your RaspiBlitz and creates a LND-Rescue ZIP file you can download per SCP to your laptop.
+This stops your RaspiBlitz and creates an LND-Rescue ZIP file that you can download via SCP to your laptop.
 This can be used to move your LND id, wallet & channels to another RaspiBlitz.

-*NOTICE: If you start your RaspiBlitz after this backup again the backup is outdated and using it can risk loosing your channel funds.*
+*NOTICE: If you start your RaspiBlitz after this backup, the backup will become outdated and you risk losing your channel funds.*

 ##### MIGRATION: Migrate Blitz Data to new Hardware

-This stops your RaspiBlitz and creates a Migration ZIP file you can download/export per SCP to your laptop.
-This contains all important data of your RaspiBlitz including LND, your Blitz configuration and also data from your installed apps.
-Can be used to migrate your RaspiBlitz to a new hardware - for example if your want to replace the HDD with a SSD.
-How to import a Migration File [see here](README.md#import-a-migration-file).
+This stops your RaspiBlitz and creates a Migration ZIP file you can download/export via SCP to your laptop.
+The file contains all important data from your RaspiBlitz including LND, your Blitz configuration, and your installed apps.
+It can be used to migrate your RaspiBlitz to new hardware - for example, if you need to replace the HDD with a SSD.
+For instructions on how to import a Migration File, [see here](README.md#import-a-migration-file).

-*NOTICE: If you start your RaspiBlitz after exporting the migration file again it is outdated and using it can risk loosing your channel funds.*
+*NOTICE: If you start your RaspiBlitz after exporting the migration file again, it will be outdated and you risk losing your channel funds.*

 ##### COPY-SOURCE: Offer your Blockchain to another RaspiBlitz for SetuUp

-Basically you can connect another RaspiBlitz and copy over your blockchain to it for quicker setup.
-Your RaspiBlitz will be `offline` during that process that can take between 4 to 6 hours.
+To expedite the setup process, you can connect another RaspiBlitz and copy over your blockchain data to it.
+Your RaspiBlitz will be `offline` during that process and it can take between 4 to 6 hours.

 Make sure both RaspiBlitzes are connected to the same local network.
-During setup the new RaspiBlitz should choose the `COPY` option to get the blockchain and then choose as source computer `RASPIBLITZ`.
-Now you activate the `COPY-SOURCE` option and enter the given IP of the new RaspiBlitz and that ones Password A (not yours) .. then the process should start.
+During setup with the new RaspiBlitz, choose the `COPY` option to get the blockchain data and then select the source computer `RASPIBLITZ`.
+Now you can activate the `COPY-SOURCE` option, enter the given IP of the new RaspiBlitz and its Password A (not yours) .. then the process should start.

 ##### RESET-CHAIN: Delete Blockchain and Re-Download

-Use this if your blockchain data got corrupted.
+Use this option if your blockchain data got corrupted.
 It will keep your LND data.
 You can even keep your channels open.
-Just keep in mind that your node will be offline to the network until you re-downloaded the blockchain.
+Just keep in mind that your Lightning node will appear offline to the network until you have re-downloaded the blockchain.

 ##### RESET-LND: Delete LND data & start new node/wallet

-*THIS WILL DELETE ALL YOUR LND DATA WITH FUND AND CHANNELS.
+*THIS WILL DELETE ALL YOUR LND DATA AND CHANNEL FUNDS.
-Use this if you have closed all channels and removed all funds.*
+Use this only if you have closed all channels and removed all funds.*

-Use this if you want to start with a fresh LND nodeid & wallet.
+Use this option if you want to start with a fresh LND node id & wallet.

 ##### RESET-HDD: Delete HDD data but keep blockchain

-*THIS WILL DELETE ALL YOUR LND DATA WITH FUND AND CHANNELS.
+*THIS WILL DELETE ALL YOUR LND DATA AND CHANNEL FUNDS.
-Use this if you have closed all channels and removed all funds.*
+Use this only if you have closed all channels and removed all funds.*

-Use this if you want to setup a fresh RaspiBlitz but don't want to re-download the blockchain on setup.
+Use this if you want to setup a fresh RaspiBlitz but don't want to re-download the blockchain.

 ##### RESET-ALL: Delete HDD completely & start fresh

-*THIS WILL DELETE ALL YOUR LND DATA WITH FUND AND CHANNELS.
+*THIS WILL DELETE ALL YOUR LND DATA AND CHANNEL FUNDS.
-Use this if you have closed all channels and removed all funds.*
+Use this only if you have closed all channels and removed all funds.*

 Use this if you want to setup a fresh RaspiBlitz with an empty HDD.

 ##### DELETE-ELEC: Delete Electrum Index

-If you had Electrum installed you can use this option to make sure also the space consuming electrum index gets deleted to free up space.
+If you had Electrum installed, you can use this option to free up space by deleting the space-consuming electrum index.

 ##### DELETE-INDEX: Delete Bitcoin TX-Index

-If you had the Bitcoin Transaction Index activated you can use this option to make sure also tthis extra space consuming index gets deleted to free up space.
+If you had the Bitcoin Transaction Index activated, you can use this option to free up space by deleting this extra space-consuming index.

 #### UPDATE: Check/Prepare RaspiBlitz Update

-The `UPDATE` menu gives you options to upadte your RaspiBlitz
+The `UPDATE` menu gives you options to update your RaspiBlitz.

 ![UpdateMenu](pictures/updatemenu.png)

 The options are explained in detail:

-*Please note that the RaspiBlitz does not support an Auto-Update to ensure that there is no remote control of your node possible from a central server.*
+*Please note that the RaspiBlitz does not support Auto-Update, to ensure that there is no remote control of your node from a central server.*

 #### RELEASE: Update RaspiBlitz to a new Version

-This is common way to update your RaspiBlitz.
-Choose this option to prepeare your raspiBlitz for a new sd card image containing the new version release.
+This is the standard way to update your RaspiBlitz.
+Choose this option to prepeare your raspiBlitz for a new sd card image, containing the new version release.

 #### LND: Interim LND Update

-Sometimes there is a new LND release that has some breaking changes that once you updated the LND databse that cannot be reversed (like the update from 0.9.2 to 0.10.0).
-Then RaspiBlitz offers you an optional update ... this is where you then can update LND.
+Sometimes there is a new LND release with some breaking changes; once you have updated the LND database, that cannot be reversed (like the update from 0.9.2 to 0.10.0).
+Then RaspiBlitz offers you an optional update ... this is where you can also update LND.

-If you choose this you get the option to do this `VERIFIED` that means it offers you the optional LND update we tested the raspiBlitz with or `RECKLESS` which will just grab the latest LND release from the GitHub releases page (also Release Candidates) and install it with no further garantees and verification checks - this is for people that run nodes to test new releases and how they work with existing RaspiBlitz apps.
+If you choose this, you can have it as `VERIFIED`, meaning you can receive the LND update that we have tested the RaspiBlitz with, or `RECKLESS`, which will just grab the latest LND release from their GitHub releases page (also Release Candidates).
+It will install with no further garantees and verification checks. `RECKLESS` is for node operators who want to test new releases and see how they work with existing RaspiBlitz apps.

 #### PATCH: Patch RaspiBlitz code

-With Patching you have now an easy way to sync your RaspiBlitz code/scripts with the official RaspiBlitz GitHub Repo or even your own forked GitHUb Repo.
-This is an option for people that report bugs and we like to offer them a quick script update (patch) between RaspiBlitz releases or for people that wnat to develolp on the RaspiBlitz and sync code between their IDE, forked GitHub and their RaspiBlitz.
+With Patching, you have an easy way to sync your RaspiBlitz code/scripts with the official RaspiBlitz GitHub Repo, or even your own forked GitHub Repo.
+This is an option for people who report bugs; we like to offer them a quick script update (patch) between RaspiBlitz releases, or for those who develolp on the RaspiBlitz and sync code between their IDE, forked GitHub repo and node.

 #### REBOOT: Reboot RaspiBlitz

-A safe way to restart the RaspiBlitz ... have you tried to turn it off and on again?
+A safe way to restart the RaspiBlitz ... have you tried turning it off and on again?

 #### OFF: PowerOff RaspiBlitz